An ongoing series for chamber ensembles +/- electronics that explores the effects of global warming on places I’ve called home

 Each Piece of Place explores the effects of global warming on a particular place that I – and many, many others – have called home by superimposing different timescales: geological, human, biological, tidal, and others.
-Musically, these are articulated with rhythms, phrasing and larger forms to create a feeling of events unfolding simultaneously on these vastly different timescales.
-My goal is to not only to make audible the complex systems involved in global warming, but also to make space and time for myself and others to feel through these overwhelmingly large processes on a personal and emotional level.
-I hope this will help build strength for collective consciousness and action.
+Musically, these are articulated with rhythms, phrasing and larger forms to create a feeling of events unfolding simultaneously on vastly different timescales.
+Each piece creates time and space to perceive these massive processes on multiple levels: personal, societal; cognitive, emotional; biological, geological.
+The music strives to go beyond these boundaries toward a more integrated human-bio-geological awareness.

 for flute/piccolo, clarinet in A, violin, cello, double bass, electric guitar, synthesizer, percussion and electronics

 Pieces of Place: Chesapeake is based on the northeastern side of the Chesapeake Bay, where I spent many childhood summers.
 The piece is structured around three superimposed timescales: geological, human, and tidal.
 A sparse and continuous electronics part runs throughout, providing a sonic horizon.
 It was created by stretching a recording of waves at high tide and superimposing that recording at different octaves.
 This reduced the pitch by one, two, and three octaves, and reinforced a low A fundamental with an upper partial of A 436 (Hz).
 For this reason, the ensemble tunes to A 436 instead of the typical A 440.

 This piece, the first in a series of connecting movements between the larger Pieces of Place, imagines the flows of water, organic materials, and pollution through the Chesapeake Bay and its watershed.